lsementa/XLQuickTools/README.md

    > **Note**: If Microsoft Defender SmartScreen appears, click **More Info** and then **Run Anyway** to proceed.

 4. **Verification**
-   This add-in is code-signed with an official certificate, and the publisher is verified for your safety.
+   This add-in is code-signed with an official certificate, and verified.

 <div align="center">
   <img src="images/Install.png" alt="Screenshot of installation process" width="500">